 Initially - The DDP as part of the Qualified Provider Application Process.

 Ongoing - The quality assurance personnel as part of the QA review process.

-As needed by the provider, prior to authorization of payment.
 Prior to authorization as a DDP qualified provider and annually thereafter.

 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).